Orbital decay: Atmospheric drag

 Orbital decay thus involves a positive feedback effect, where the more the orbit decays, the lower its altitude drops, and the lower the altitude, the faster the decay.
 Decay is also particularly sensitive to external factors of the space environment such as solar activity, which are not very predictable.
 During solar maxima the Earth's atmosphere causes significant drag up to altitudes much higher than during solar minima.

 Atmospheric drag exerts a significant effect at the altitudes of space stations, Space Shuttles and other crewed Earth-orbit spacecraft, and satellites with relatively high "low Earth orbits" such as the Hubble Space Telescope.
 Space stations typically require a regular altitude boost to counteract orbital decay (see also orbital station-keeping).
 Uncontrolled orbital decay brought down the Skylab space station, and (relatively) controlled orbital decay was used to de-orbit the Mir space station.

 Reboosts for the Hubble Space Telescope are less frequent due to its much higher altitude.
 However, orbital decay is also a limiting factor to the length of time the Hubble can go without a maintenance rendezvous, the most recent having been performed successfully by STS-125, with Space Shuttle Atlantis in 2009.
 Newer space telescopes are in much higher orbits, or in some cases in solar orbit, so orbital boosting may not be needed.

 Tidal effects

-An orbit can also decay by negative tidal acceleration when the orbiting body is below the synchronous orbit.
+An orbit can decay by negative tidal acceleration when the orbiting body is below the synchronous orbit.
 This saps angular momentum from the orbiting body and transfers it to the primary's rotation, lowering the orbit's altitude.

 Examples of satellites undergoing tidal orbital decay are Mars' moon Phobos, Neptune's moon Triton, and potentially the exoplanet TrES-3b.
+The opposite effect can occur, where tidal friction cause a satellite to migrate outward.
+The Moon is an example of this effect, as are the moons of Saturn.